Granny's Green Beans and New Potatoes

 Fresh Green Beans and New Potatoes, a simple side dish full of flavors from the garden, homegrown green beans, and the first crop of new potatoes.

-Oh!
-Also, pepper sauce was always on the table alongside the salt and pepper to accompany all that lovely pot liquor.
+Oh, and pepper sauce was always on the table alongside salt and pepper to accompany all that lovely pot liquor.

-Green Beans were on our Easter table this year.
-They cooked up relatively quick and really went well with the rest of our Easter menu.
+This year, we served Green Beans on our Easter table.
+They were relatively quick to prepare and complemented the rest of our Easter menu.

 Fresh Green Beans and New Potatoes, a simple side dish full of flavors from the garden, homegrown green beans, and the first crop of new potatoes.